richardlevy/kxmovie/readme.md

 Note that this repository has a modified Rake file that builds a small footprint FFMpeg for video decoding only.
 It also has different targets for leaving out simulator builds (use this for your release binaries).

+	rake build_all_release - this leaves out the similator builds for smaller archive files

 ### Usage

 1. Drop files from kxmovie/output folder in your project.